NightRang3r/Broadlink-e-control-db-dump/README.md

 # broadlink_to_home_assistant_encoder.py

-This script will output the codes in a format that will work with home assustant
+This script will output the codes in a format that will work with home assistant

 ~# broadlink_to_home_assistant_encoder.py "packet"